Magnolia Fund: Southerners for Reproductive Equity

 706-623-7526 | http://www.magnoliafundga.org/

-When you make your appointment, be sure to tell them that you need help paying for your abortion.
+When you make your appointment, be sure to tell them that you need help paying for your abortion and ask about Magnolia Fund.

 If you need help getting to the clinic or need a place to stay while you travel to your appointment, please call the Magnolia Fund: 706-623-7526 or email [email protected] A volunteer will contact you within 48 hours.

 In 2011, three women came together with the shared belief that all people should have access to healthcare.
 They lived in Northeast Georgia, an area with a high level of poverty and no abortion clinics.
 For low-income people, trying to get to the nearest abortion clinic in Atlanta (often between two to three hours away at a minimum) makes getting an abortion almost impossible.
-These women knew they had to make abortions accessible to people in Northeast Georgia.
+These women knew they had to make abortions accessible to people in north Georgia and the greater southeastern region.
 As a result, the Georgia Reproductive Justice Access Network (GRJAN) was founded with the goal of helping low-income peope access abortion care through small financial grants and volunteer practical support.

 In 2015, after deep self-examination and careful consideration, the board of directors voted unanimously to change the organizaton's name from GRJAN to the Magnolia Fund: Southerners for Reproductive Equity.
 The Magnolia - a strong, long-lasting, and distinctly Southern flower - signifies their steadfast dedication to supporting people in making the reproductive health decisions that are best for them.
 It also speaks to their unique work in the Southeast, an area of the country that is deeply rooted in community.

-Since they began funding in 2012, the Magnolia Fund has assisted 183 people throughout the Southeast with more than $17,000 in grants.
+Since they began funding in 2012, the Magnolia Fund has assisted more than 200 people throughout the southeast with more than $21,000 in grants.

 Check out the organization's profile "Income, Race, Geography and Laws Limit Access to Abortions in the July 29, 2015 issue of Flagpole Magazine.